marcoshsq/The_Self-taught_Data_Scientist/README.md

 And to top it off, this last specialization is focused on applied statistics using Python.

-Courses | Repository if any | Certificate
+Course | Repository if any | Certificate
 :-- | :--: | :--:
 [Statistics with Python Specialization](https://www.coursera.org/specializations/statistics-with-python) | [Repository](https://github.com/marcoshsq/PythonStatistics) | ---